telerik/kendo-ui-core/docs/api/javascript/data/model.md

 ##### options.fields.fieldName.defaultValue

-Specifies the which will be used for the field when a new model instance is created.
-Default settings depend on the type of the field.
-Default for "string" is `""`, for "number" is `0` and for "date" is `new Date()` (today).
+Specifies the default value which will be used for the field when a new model instance is created.
+The default settings depend on the type of the field.
+The default value for "string" is `""`, for "number" is `0`, and for "date" is `new Date()` (today).

+The parameter can also be set to a function that returns the dynamic default values of the fields.
+For a live demo, refer to [this how-to example]({% slug howto_gridfiltering_dynamicdefaultvalues_grid %}).

 ##### options.fields.fieldName.editable `Boolean`